infinum/eightshift-coding-standards/README.md

 [![GitHub stars](https://img.shields.io/github/stars/infinum/coding-standards-wp.svg?style=for-the-badge&label=Stars)](https://github.com/infinum/coding-standards-wp/)
 [![License](https://img.shields.io/github/license/infinum/coding-standards-wp.svg?style=for-the-badge)](https://github.com/infinum/coding-standards-wp)

-This package contains [Infinum WordPress Coding Standards](https://handbook.infinum.co/books/wordpress) for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).
+This package contains [Infinum Coding Standards for WordPress](https://handbook.infinum.co/books/wordpress) for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).
 The intention of this package is to have a unified code across the WordPress projects we do at Infinum, and to help with the code review.

 ## Installation